yaira2/Quick-Pad/docs/CONTRIBUTING.md

 ## Contributing to Quick Pad

 To get started, create a fork of the repository on GitHub.
 You will need to do that to make any changes.
 If you decide to make a change you should always base it off the `Main` branch.
-Once your change is completed, you can open a pull request in which we will review and merge if approved.
+Once your change is completed, you can open a pull request which we will review and merge if approved.

 ### Related Documents
 * [Refactoring](../docs/REFACTOR.md)